 Apply pressure only on the largest section and hold the other 2 sections of the veiner upwards so that they do not leave any marks on the remaining two sugar paste petals.

 All 3 petals completely veined, individually.

-Once all 3 petals of each set are veined, I set them on a petal former.
-I then pinched the end of each petal so that the petals have curved and pointed ends.
-I let the petals to dry out a little for about an hour.
+Pinch the end of each petal so that the petals have curved and pointed ends.
+Let the sugar flower petals dry out a little for about an hour.

-Next was assembling the flowers.
-I placed one set of petals on the other making sure the second set was right in between the first set.
-I attached both sets with some fondant glue.
+Place one set of petals on the other, making sure the second set of petals are positioned in between the first set of petals.
+Attach both sets with some fondant glue.

-I then added more dragees all around the first dragees such that they completely encircle the first one.
+Then, add more dragees all around the first dragee such that they completely encircle the first one.

-Once the petals were done, I left the flowers to set completely overnight.
-And when the rest of the cake decoration was done, I attached the sugar flowers to the cake with fondant glue.
+Once the flower centers are done, let the flowers set completely (preferably overnight).
+And when the rest of your cake decoration is done, attach these pretty sugar flowers to the cake with fondant glue.